About Police Scotland

 Police Scotland was established on 1 April 2013 and is responsible for policing across the whole of Scotland, some 28,168 square miles, covering a third of the United Kingdom’s landmass with a unique range of urban, rural, island and remote communities.

-It is the second largest force in the UK after the Metropolitan Police with a workforce of 23,000 officers and staff working together for the people of Scotland.
+It is the second largest force in the UK with 23,000 officers and staff working together for the people of Scotland.

-Police Scotland’s purpose is to improve the safety and wellbeing of people, places and communities in Scotland, focusing on keeping people safe in line with our values of integrity, fairness and respect.
+Our purpose is to improve the safety and wellbeing of people, places and communities in Scotland, focusing on Keeping People Safe in line with our values of integrity, fairness and respect and with human rights at the heart of everything we do.

-The service is led by Chief Constable Iain Livingstone QPM, supported by a command team of three Deputy Chief Constables, a Deputy Chief Officer, Assistant Chief Constables and Directors.
+The Chief Constable is supported by a command team of three Deputy Chief Constables, a Deputy Chief Officer, Assistant Chief Constables and Directors.

 There are 13 local policing divisions, each headed by a Chief Superintendent who ensures that local policing in each area is responsive, accountable and tailored to meet local needs.
 Each division encompasses response officers, community officers, local crime investigation, public protection and local intelligence.

-The local policing divisions are supported by a number of national specialist divisions.
-Specialist Crime Division (SCD) provides investigative and intelligence functions such as Major Crime investigation, Public Protection, Organised Crime, Counter Terrorism, Intelligence and Safer Communities.
+The local policing divisions are supported by national specialist divisions.
+The Specialist Crime Division (SCD) provides investigative and intelligence functions such as Major Crime investigation, Public Protection, Organised Crime, Counter Terrorism, Intelligence and Safer Communities.

 Our people are supported by corporate functions including People and Development, Finance and Corporate Communications.
-The headquarters of Police Scotland is based at the Scottish Police College, Tulliallan, in Fife.
+The headquarters of Police Scotland are located at Tulliallan Castle in Fife, also home to the Scottish Police College.

-Police Scotland has established a reputation for successfully and safely policing major international events, including the Glasgow 2014 Commonwealth Games and the Conference of the Parties (COP26).
+Police Scotland has established a reputation for successfully and safely policing major international events, including the Glasgow 2014 Commonwealth Games and the United Nations 26th Conference of the Parties (COP26) climate change summit in 2021.

 The strategic outcomes in our Annual Police Plan are aligned to the national outcomes and strategic police priorities set by the Scottish Government and Policing for a safe, protected and resilient Scotland, Police Scotland and the Scottish Police Authority’s Joint Strategy for the future of Policing.

-Local policing delivery is at the heart of our service and, as part of the change process, Police Scotland is committed to providing the best of local policing supported by the strength of the national service.
+Local policing delivery is at the heart of our service and Police Scotland is committed to providing the best of local policing supported by the strength of the national service.